Name: Leo Lomski

 Managers: Eddie Eicher, Bobby Evans

 According to another newspaper account, Lomski, while in New York, had appeared in a one-reel motion picture entitled Ezekiel Aloysius Lomski, about a fellow who, by circumstance, decides to become a professional boxer, "climbing the ladder to fame."
-Tacoma News Tribune (TNT), April 5, 1928.
+Tacoma News Tribune, April 5, 1928.

-By 1932 he was wrestling professionally, per the April TNT.
+By 1932 he was wrestling professionally, per an April Tacoma News Tribune article.
 Later, while apparently working as a "special policeman," he was arrested in San Francisco, California, for allegedly ransacking some apartments, "looking for papers" as a policeman with some other folks, and taking some items without permission.
 The result of this incident is unknown.
 He was working as a bouncer at a bar in San Francisco in late 1935, per the Spokane Spokesman-Review.
 This was prior to him launching his comeback.